MarkusPiotrowski/wifisocket/Tutorial.md

 ```

 Now let us set up a small GUI.
 We do this semi-automatically, but need therefore
-some global dictionaries to secure access to the added widgets:
+some global dictionaries to secure access to the added 'On' and 'Off' buttons:

 ```python
 # Set-up GUI